 The NSW Government has announced their Empowering Homes program – a scheme which will provide interest-free loans for solar-battery systems to eligible NSW residents.
 Interest-free loans of up to $9000 for a storage battery or up to $14,000 for a solar PV and battery storage system will be available.
 Eligible households include owner-occupiers with an annual household income of up to $180,000.
-This scheme is due to commence in summer of 2019/20.
+This scheme is currently running as pilot in the Hunter Region.
 For more information, please see the NSW Government website.

 Applications for the Queensland Government’s interest free loans for solar and storage scheme have now closed.
 No other state rebates are currently offered in Queensland.